agentguard-ai/TealTiger-Blogs/_posts/2026-04-03-stop-guessing-policy-thresholds-game-theoretic-view.md

 ---
+layout: post
 title: "Stop Guessing Policy Thresholds: A Game-Theoretic View of AI Guardrails"
 description: Static thresholds in AI guardrails fail under adaptive pressure.
 A game-theoretic lens explains why—and what principled enforcement could look like.
 tags: [foundations, governance, runtime, security-theory, agents]

-series: "Toward Provable AI Governance"
+category: governance

+series: foundations
-series_order: 1
+series_order: 2
 status: design-notes
 ---

+> **Status note:**
-> **Status note:** This post explores scientific foundations that can improve auditability and correctness in AI security systems.
-Some mechanisms described are **design direction** and may not be implemented in current TealTiger releases.
+> This post explores scientific foundations that can improve auditability and correctness in AI security systems.
+> Some mechanisms described are **design direction** and may not be implemented in current TealTiger releases.

 ---